 via Prof. Gary Francione’s Facebook page update: This morning (from the U.K.): A wonderful book.
 One of the reviews mentioned that rather than to persuade the reader of your position,…

-The Dalai Lama eats animals.
-Having people kill animals for him to eat is the opposite of compassion.
+The Dalai Lama eats animals, and having people kill animals for him to eat is the opposite of compassion.

 The act of exploiting animals is often justified as a “personal choice,” but personal choices stop being personal when they affect others.

-It is our duty to remind people that treatment does not need to be “worse than” to be wrong.
-Slavery is slavery.
-Nutrition options exist.
+Treatment does not need to be “worse than” to be wrong.
 Let’s use our options, not individuals.

 Eating flesh and non-human milk are unnecessary.
 Because these food items are not necessary, they are entertainment.
 Buying steak at a grocery store which also sells beans and fresh vegetables is no more defensible than stomping on a box of kittens.